Not a crafter? Here’s why you should consider becoming one during the pandemic.

 Why crafting helps

-Craig Sawchuk, co-chair of the Division of Integrated Behavioral Health at the Mayo Clinic in Rochester, Minn., says there is science to back up Fairley’s belief that crafting has healing properties.
+Craig Sawchuk, co-chair of the Division of Integrated Behavioral Health at the Mayo Clinic in Rochester, Minn., said there is science to back up Fairley’s belief that crafting has healing properties.

 A 2013 study published by the British Journal of Occupational Therapy found that knitting confers the well-being of those who engage in the hobby.
 The responses from 3,545 knitters worldwide showed a significant relationship between knitting frequency and feelings of calm and happiness.
 An earlier review of studies published in 2010 in the American Journal of Public Health examined the connection — primarily in adults — between art-based interventions and healing, including crochet and other crafts; it also saw the potential for art to promote healing.